 6.4.
 Requirements for post vehicle production:

 6.4.1.
-Cyber security shall be integrated into the lifecycle of a vehicle.
+Cyber security measures shall be integrated into the lifecycle of a vehicle.

 6.4.2.
 The vehicle manufacturer shall demonstrate how they plan to maintain adequate protection and adherence to the cyber security principles outlined in this document over the lifecycle of vehicles.
 This capability is required so that they can demonstrate that the safety and availability of their vehicle and system functions will be maintained in the face of changing cyber threats.
 This is particularly important for safety critical systems, including type approved systems.